Arjun-G-Ravi/replicating_research_papers/01_Attention_is_all_you_need/_summary.md

 - The one on the right
 - In addition to the two
-sub-layers in each encoder layer, the decoder inserts a third sub-layer, which performs multi-head attention over the output of the encoder stack.Similar to the encoder, we employ residual connections around each of the sub-layers, followed by layer normalization
+sub-layers in each encoder layer, the decoder inserts a third sub-layer, which performs multi-head attention over the output of the encoder stack.
+Similar to the encoder, we employ residual connections around each of the sub-layers, followed by layer normalization
 - We also modify the self-attention sub-layer in the decoder stack to prevent positions from attending to subsequent positions.
 This